 Students who graduate from this program will be able to:

-In addition to college-wide admissions requirements, students must participate in a personal interview with the Associate Vice President of Academic Affairs.
+In addition to college-wide admissions requirements, students must participate in a personal interview with a representative of Academic Affairs.

 Technical Studies Degree